willfurnass/sheffield_hpc/iceberg/software/apps/intel_r.rst

    :URL: http://www.r-project.org/
    :Documentation: http://www.r-project.org/

 R is a statistical computing language.
-This version of R is built using the :ref:`Intel Compilers` and the Intel Math Kernel Library.
+This version of R is built using the :ref:`Intel compilers <iceberg_intel_compilers>` and the Intel Math Kernel Library.
 This combination can result in significantly faster runtimes in certain circumstances.

 Most R extensions are written and tested for the gcc suite of compilers so it is recommended that you perform testing before switching to this version of R.